llvm/llvm-project/llvm/docs/FatLTO.rst

    Bit-for-bit compatibility is not (and never was) a guarantee, and we reserve the right to change this at any time.
-Explicitly, users should not rely on the produced bitcode or object code to mach their non-LTO counterparts precisely.
+Explicitly, users should not rely on the produced bitcode or object code to match their non-LTO counterparts precisely.
 They will exhibit similar performance characteristics, but may not be bit-for-bit the same.